-In any digital experience optimization, metrics and strategic prioritization is key to any successful personalization program.
+In any digital experience optimization efforts, metrics and strategic prioritization are key to any successful personalization program.

 Based on the personalization maturity stage and data of your company you can define the right audience and segmentation.

 Personalization can be applied based on four data categories:

 Demographic data refers to an individual’s characteristics such as their city, age, job title, or gender.
 While this demographic-based approach to personalization is useful, relying on demographical data alone to personalize the user experience is too limited.